Lina Khoury: Career

 In 2004 Khoury started working on her first play, Haki Niswan; which premiered in the spring of 2006.
 It was inspired by Eve Ensler’s Vagina Monologues and was a pioneer play that tackled taboo subjects in the Lebanese society and the Arab World, mainly those of women's issues and sexual freedom.
 Haki Niswan took the Lebanese theatrical scene by storm and played for two years (from 2006 till 2008) to full house audiences.
 Khoury’s fame rose instantly, as the play had raving reviews from local, national, and international media.

 In 2009, Khoury wrote, directed and produced Sar Lazem Nihki, a human comedy about relationships between men and women.
-Majnoun Yehki, was the third major play that Khoury directed and produced; it premiered in 2013.
+The play delved deep into the complicated relationship problems between the two sexes as Khoury saw it.Majnoun Yehki, was the third major play that Khoury directed and produced; it premiered in 2013.
 Based on Tom Stoppard’s EGBDF, it was a musical black comedy which ironically questioned the oppression of regimes and the humanity of individuals.
 The play featured Ziad Al Rahbani, whom Khoury brought back to the theatre 20 years after his last play.